 2017-2018 Academic Year

-Title: Religious Zionist Israelis in Dialogue Groups with Palestinians
+Title: The people, the land and the law: Israeli Religious Zionists in Dialogue Groups with Palestinians

 Supervisor: Prof. Ifat Maoz and Dr. Yiftach Ron

 Abstract: In ethnopolitical conflicts, such as the Israeli-Palestinian, collective narratives and identities are as relevant for its understanding as material resources such as land disputes.
 The present study proposes a deeper understanding on how specific ideological and social backgrounds contribute to perception changes during dialogue encounters, raising themes and dilemmas of engaging the Religious Zionist community in dialogue with Palestinians.The main question this study addresses is: What are the themes and dilemmas raised by Religious Zionists about their experiences in participating in dialogue meetings with Palestinians?Academic literature suggests that religiousness has cognitive implications and that intergroup contact is related to a more moderate attitude.
 My research seeks to understand the specificities of religious people engaging in intergroup contact and how they process perception changes that occur in the process.
 It is an important step considering that people and values related to dialogue groups are predominantly secular .

 Title: Psychological characteristics of polarized political discourse on an Israeli social media platform